ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 The member variable is declared in https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Source/ue544_blankkkkkkkkkk/KnowledgeGraph.h#L95-L95

 Because it is Uproperty, you can directly change the value in the editor.

+To start it simple, we could just use the level https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Content/Minimal_Default11111.umap
+Which is just an empty world with only the graph in it.

 - Possible solution
   - Check if the charge force is implemented correctly
   - Need to time the exact time each function in order to find the bottleneck